Tajh Boyd

-Tajh Khiry Boyd (born September 25, 1990) is an American football coach and former quarterback who currently is an offensive assistant at Clemson.
-He was drafted by the New York Jets in the sixth round of the 2014 NFL Draft.
+Tajh Khiry Boyd (born September 25, 1990) is an American college football coach and former professional quarterback who currently is an offensive assistant for the Clemson Tigers.
 He played college football at Clemson, where he was the starting quarterback from 2011 to 2013.
+He earned first-team All-American honors in 2012.
+He was selected by the New York Jets in the sixth round of the 2014 NFL draft.

-Early years
+Early life

 Boyd attended Phoebus High School in Hampton, Virginia.
 As a starter on the football team, he was 43–2 winning two state championships in that tenure.
 He was awarded the Pete Dawkins Trophy for being the co-MVP of the 2009 U.S. Army All-American Bowl after completing 7-of-9 passes for 179 yards and three touchdowns.

 College career

 After being redshirted for the 2009 season, Boyd spent the 2010 season as the backup quarterback to Kyle Parker.
 He finished the season completing 33-of-63 passes for 329 yards with four touchdowns and three interceptions.

 Boyd took over as the starter in the 2011 season.
 Boyd led the Tigers to a 10–4 record, winning the ACC Championship and setting up a game against West Virginia in the Orange Bowl.
 Although the Tigers lost the Orange Bowl in record fashion, 70–33, Boyd had a highly successful year.
 He finished the year completing 298-of-499 passes for 3,828 yards and 33 passing touchdowns.
 He also ran for 218 yards and five touchdowns.
 He was also mentioned as a possible 2012 Heisman Trophy candidate.

 During his second year as a starter in the 2012 season, Boyd helped lead the Tigers to an 11–2 record, completing 287-of-427 passes for 3,896 yards, 36 touchdowns, and 13 interceptions.
-On November 17, 2012 in a game against NC State, he broke the ACC record for most touchdowns in a game.
+On November 17, 2012, in a game against NC State, he broke the ACC record for most touchdowns in a game.
 Boyd threw five touchdown passes and ran for three more, collecting eight total touchdowns and racking up 529 all-purpose yards.
 After the season, he was named the ACC Player of the Year and AFCA 1st team All-American.
 In the 2012 Chick-fil-A Bowl game against the LSU Tigers, Boyd completed 36 of 50 pass attempts for 346 yards and two passing touchdowns as well as a rushing touchdown and was named the game's MVP.

 As a senior in 2013, the Tigers went 11–2, with Boyd completing 283-of-413 passes for 3,851 yards, 34 touchdowns, and 11 interceptions.
-On November 14, 2013 Boyd set the ACC career passing touchdowns record.
+On November 14, 2013, Boyd set the ACC career passing touchdowns record.
 In his final collegiate game against the Ohio State Buckeyes in the 2014 Orange Bowl, Boyd helped lead the Tigers to a 40–35 victory, completing 31-of-40 passes for 378 yards and five passing touchdowns.
 He also had 127 rushing yards and a touchdown.
 His performance set an Orange Bowl record for total yards in a game.